 Cadence Culture focusses on the culture of the sound, on the rhythm of events, on a movement.
 It’s a digital space where all of those stories come together.
 For too long, the contribution that club and rave culture brings to the culture of places has been underestimated and undervalued.

-I’m David Wouters, journalist and founder of Cadence Culture.
-I write about the international electronic music scene and its connection to other fields with a focus on personal stories.
-I’ve written pieces about the crypto-rave, dance and politics, did scene studies in cities like Paris, Copenhagen and Amsterdam and wrote my bachelor thesis on how Berlin’s electronic music scene copes with tourism and I was a guest at the talk show of the night table for Amsterdam Dance Event.
+My name is David Wouters (26), Dutch, living in Amsterdam and founder of Cadence Culture.
+I’ve written pieces about the crypto-rave, dance and politics, did scene studies in cities like Kyiv, Paris, Copenhagen and Amsterdam.
+I also write as a freelance journalist for VICE, where I wrote about the war in Ukraine and rave culture, about how psychedelics on the dance floor can be used as a tool for healing.
+Moreover, I wrote my bachelor thesis on how Berlin’s electronic music scene copes with tourism and what impacts it has on the people, sexuality, the development of the city and the economy, and I was a guest at the talk show ‘future of the night’ organized by the night mayor for Amsterdam Dance Event.